Peter-Atia/Peter-Atia/README.md

 - 👋 Hi, I’m @Peter-Atia
-- 👀 I’m interested in Mobile application development
+- 👀 I’m interested in Network Administration
-- 🌱 I’m currently learning flutter
+- Take CCNA
 - 📫 How to reach me by using my email : potrosatia1@gmail.com